Whip up a batch of these crispy, light, fluffy, delicious vegan and gluten free waffles for brunch this weekend!

 - Aquafaba drained from one 15 oz can of chickpeas

-- 1 cup homemade gluten free flour blend
+- 1 cup all purpose gluten free flour blend

 - 3 tbsp melted dairy free butter